Get a Global Talent visa in the UK

 There are three types of services depending on how much support you need:

-Read more about our services here.
 If you’re interested in the Global Talent visa, try our Global Talent visa eligibility test and find out if you are eligible.

 What is Global Talent visa in the UK?

 The Global Talent visa is a UK immigration category for talented and promising individuals across various sectors, such as sciences, engineering, tech, arts and others, who wish to work in the UK.
 This visa is not ‘sponsored’ by an employer or a partner, and so it gives you maximum flexibility and freedom.
-You can live and work in the UK with no restrictions along with the option to settle in the UK within 3 or 5 years.

 • There is no English language or financial requirement for this visa.